 You may be a great fiction or nonfiction writer, but that doesn’t mean you can craft a great query letter.
 It’s basically a sales letter, and you may not know much about writing sales copy.
 You have only about eight seconds to grab an agent’s attention.
 This requires looking at your book in a different way—as a product and not your baby.
 Now you must think about its salable qualities.

 Before you write a query letter, do your homework and research what literary agents want.
 For example, does the targeted agent accept your genre?
 Do they want submissions from unpublished writers?
 If they don’t, you are wasting your time.
-See how important it is to learn how to write a successful query letter.

 Query letter tips